menacit/virt_base_course/11-qubes_demo.md

 - Quite a lot of overhead
 - No 3D acceleration
 - Lots to manage and keep updated
-- Lacking support for new HW
+- Lacking support for newest HW

 ![bg right:30%](images/11-malachite.jpg)